 Haven’t you heard?
 Retro is cool again.
 And in the many years since its heyday in the ’50s, drive-in movie theaters still offer a fun and affordable option for a night out with the family.
-Dallas-Fort Worth has got a handful of new-ish and decades-old outdoor theaters to choose from, including one that’s easily our favorite for maximum family fun.
+Dallas-Fort Worth has got a handful of new, new-ish and decades-old outdoor theaters to choose from, including one that’s easily our favorite for maximum family fun.

 Here, we give you the highlights so you can plan for your next weekend (or weekday!) night out.
 All movies begin at the sun goes down, so come before sunset to settle into a parking spot, and pop open your tailgate (or hatch) and start popping that popcorn.
-Check back here during the summer months when we’ll add more info about the pop-up movie screenings often hosted outdoors in Dallas and surrounding cities.

 Our favorite destination is here at Coyote, which opened back in 2013.
 It’s at a great central location too, just across the river from downtown Fort Worth and close by the Stockyards.
 Right now movies are single showings (rather than double features) every day of the week.
 Book your tickets online or through the Coyote Drive-In app (worth having on your phone if you’re a cinephile).

 You’ll want to arrive early to avoid lines and let the littles play in the children’s play area to shake their sillies out before the movie.
 Dogs are welcome, too!
 During the winter season, you can ice skate under the pavilion.
 Unfortunately no outside food or drinks is allowed, but you can order from the concession pavilion starting at 6pm and have the treats delivered to your vehicle once it’s ready so you don’t miss any part of the show.

 Regular tickets are $8 for adults for 12 and older; $5 for children 5–11; free for 4 and younger. $5 on Wednesdays.
 Follow on Facebook and Instagram @coyotedrivein for the most up-to-date information.